oscarnyl/flaskbuckle/README.md

 ```

-##### class SwaggerException
+##### `class SwaggerException`
 If at any time you've done something wrong (or gods forbid the implementation of
-this library is incorrect), flask-swagger wont hesitate to raise a
+this library is incorrect), flaskbuckle wont hesitate to raise a
 `SwaggerException`, hopefully with some information about why this occured.

+##### `swagger.get_swagger(application: Flask, title="", version="")`
+If you need to get the swaggerfile as a dict programmatically for some reason,
+flaskbuckle provides a function for this.
+Note that it *must* be called after
+you've added your views to the application: calling it before wont do anything
+good at all.

 ### Notable swagger extensions
-flask-swagger will generate a `"x-nullable"`-key and set it to `true` for
+flaskbuckle will generate a `"x-nullable"`-key and set it to `true` for
 anything declared with the type `Optional[T]`.
 As this is non-standard it will
 not have any effect on SwaggerUI, but you may find that other tooling can
 utilize this field (perhaps most notable for python developers is `flex`).